K-Rajit/Peer-to-Peer-Credit-Risk-Project/README.md

-# Peer-to-Peer-Credit-Risk-Project
+# Credit Risk Modeling Project

+## Overview
+This project simulates how lenders assess credit risk using data-driven models.
+It predicts the likelihood of borrower default using financial and demographic data.

+## Approach
+- Cleaned and preprocessed raw data
+- Conducted exploratory data analysis (EDA)
+- Built a logistic regression model to estimate default probability

+## Results
-Built a credit risk model to predict borrower default using financial data.
-Performed data cleaning, exploratory analysis, and implemented logistic regression to generate risk scores and identify key drivers of default, supporting data-driven lending decisions.
+The model generates probability-based risk scores and identifies key factors driving default risk, supporting more informed lending decisions.

+## Tools Used
+- Python
+- Pandas
+- NumPy
+- Scikit-learn